cjteclab/cjteclab/README.md

 In the main cjteclab repository you can find:
  - a blog about my journey
  - technical setup files (vim, tmux, i3)
- - info/learning folders about pyhton, computational chemistry, quantum computing, quantum mechanics and mathematics
+ - info/learning folders about pyhton, computational chemistry, quantum computing, quantum mechanics, mathematics, linux
  - cogitationes (thoughts about different themes and personal interests)

 Also you can find following repositories: